top of page

 Search

 A data-based staging system for childhood glaucoma does not currently exist but would obviously be beneficial.
-Chang and colleagues indicate that early findings can predict long-term visual acuity and IOP (eye pressure control)
+Chang and colleagues indicate that early findings can predict long-term visual acuity and IOP (eye pressure control) outcomes in youngsters.

 This study suggests that in children with glaucoma, poor final IOP control was associated with the presence of media opacities and failed angle surgery.
 Factors associated with poor final visual acuity were anterior segment dysgenesis, nystagmus and failed amblyopia therapy.